 What Is an Investment Bank?

-Investment banks act as a financial intermediary and handle all types of complex banking transactions These can include things like underwriting and being the “middleman” between an investor and securities issuer.
+Investment banks act as financial intermediaries and handle all types of complex banking transactions.
+These can include things like underwriting and being the “middleman” between an investor and securities issuer.

 When you’re looking into information about Morgan Stanley or another Morgan Stanley competitor, you may find that they also handle things like mergers and acquisitions and can have consumer-facing small banking divisions in addition to their larger investment banking.